Information for First Year Students

 Environmental Studies/Biology

-If you have earned biology advanced placement credit with a score of 4 or 5 on the AP test, you still have to take BIOL 101 in the fall semester.
+If you have earned biology advanced placement credit with a score of 4 or 5 on the AP test, or a 5, 6, or 7 on the IB exam, you still have to take BIOL 101 in the fall semester.
 If you do well in BIOL 101 (as judged by the course instructors), you may bypass the spring semester BIOL 102 and receive the 1.25 units of credit toward a biology or related major, and you can enroll in upper-level biology courses in the spring.
 If your high school biology experience did not have a strong laboratory component, you should forgo the advanced placement and take General Biology in the fall and spring.
 If you begin the general biology sequence in the spring, you may receive AP credit for BIOL 101 by earning a 3.0 or better in BIOL 102 and earning a 4 or 5 on the AP test.

 In order to enroll in upper-level biology coursework (200+ level), you must earn a minimum of 2.0 in both BIOL 101 and BIOL 102.
 You cannot use a “P” grade (from a pass/fail option) to satisfy this requirement.